 Step 2, Routing

 The MEGANT can be installed exposed on the face of the timber or fully concealed in the wood elements by routing either the primary or secondary member.
-Fully concealing the MEGANT will provide a Fire Resistance Rating [FRR] system and a nice seamless wood-to-wood connection aesthetic.
-For FRR, the MEGANT has been tested in full-scale fully loaded fire tests in North America, complying with the American Wood Council Technical Report #10.
-Additional information about the fire rating and concealment of MTC Solutions beam hanger systems can be found in our blog post titled “Concealed Fire Rated Beam Hanger Systems”.
+Fully concealing it will provide a Fire Resistance Rating [FRR] system and a nice seamless wood-to-wood connection aesthetic.
+For FRR, the MEGANT has been tested in full scale fully loaded fire tests in North America, complying with the American Wood Council Technical Report #10.
+Additional, information about the fire rating and concealment of MTC Solutions beam hanger systems can be found here.
+The connector seen in the video has been left fully exposed for demonstration purposes.

 Step 3, Preparation stage

-It is recommended to measure and mark out the placement of the MEGANT connector plates based on the installation plan provided by a licenced professional.
-As shown in the video, an installation template can be made from a piece of wood to ensure proper plumb and level position of the beam hanger during installation.
+It is recommended to measure and mark out the placement of the connector plates based on the installation plan provided by a licensed professional.
+As shown in the video, an installation template can be made from a piece of wood to ensure proper plumb and level position of the beam hanger during installation. the MEGANT connector plates must be installed with the inclined fasteners pointing upwards in the primary (supporting) member, and downwards in the secondary (supported) member [exceptions may apply].

 Simply:

-Next, the connector plate is secured using two locator screws at each end of the MEGANT plate (In the video ASSY Ecofast 1/4” x 3-1/8” [6×60 mm] were used).
-The locator screws will assist in the proper alignment of the plate during the installation of the inclined screws.
-Note that the two locator screws will need to be removed from the connector plates to install all the load carrying ASSY VG CSK 5/16” x 6-1/4” [8×160 mm] screws.
+MEGANT are secured using two positioning screws at each end of the plate (In the video, partially threaded Ecofast 1/4” x 3-1/8” [6×60 mm] were used).
+The positioning screws will assist in the proper alignment of the plate during the installation of the inclined screws.
+Note that these two screws will need to be removed from the connector plates to install all the load carrying STS.
+Alternatively, positioning screws matching the specification of the load carrying screws may be used and left in place.
+Install them as follow.

 Step 4, Hardware Installation, and assembly